Jeunese/jeunese.github.io/docs/overview.md

 ## Product documentation

 Product documentation articulates technical concepts, in writing, for a software company's products so that these products can be implemented by its customers.
-The documentation provides "how-to" guidance to help administrators:
+The documentation provides "how-to" guidance to help administrators and users:

 - Understand how a product or service works.
 - Keep up with new releases.
-- Learn how to install, upgrade, manage, and troubleshoot products and services.
+- Learn how to install, upgrade, manage, use, and troubleshoot products and services.

-Administrators are sometimes called "users" because they use tools described in the documentation to set up the product or service.
+> **Note:** Administrators are sometimes called "users" because they use tools described in the documentation to set up the product or service.
 We use the term "administrator" to differentiate this type of user from the *end-users* of the product or service that the administrator sets up.

 Product documentation *isn't*: